-Towards the end of the 25 miles, the canyon walls begin to disappear, and otters and wild turkeys enjoy the river banks beside you.
+Towards the end of the 25 miles, the canyon walls begin to disappear, and otters and wild turkeys play on the river banks beside you.

 The skies begin to build with clouds—a possible afternoon thunderstorm prowls.
 You want to paddle a little more than you did the day before, but no one else seems to mind the impending storm.
 The water moves slow on this section of the river, and so do you.